open-resources/dash_curriculum/_sources/part2/chapter7.md

 ```
 ![reset_index](./ch7_files/reset_index.png)

-## Filter Data
+## 7.3 Filter Data
-Now that the data is clean we can filter the data.
+Now that the data is clean, we can filter the data.

 ### Filter by value & astype
 Let's filter the data for temperatures over `18.5C`.
 Notice that we need to use the Pandas method [`astype()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.astype.html) to use the `temp` data as `float` type data instead of `string` data.